Prediction magazine: Hate Something

 It was an advert for diesel engines.

-The words were:
+The words are:

 "You hate something, you change something; hate something, change something, make something better."